tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_6.md

 As I did, my mind drifted back to the radio numbers.
 The full, clean, perfectly captured sequence sitting useless in my notebook; a key with no keyhole.
 What was I supposed to do with them?
 Where was I supposed to enter this secret code?

-I pressed the second digit, of 12, which is a 2.
+I pressed the second digit of 12, which is a 2.

 The machine beeped, registering my input, and the internal carousel began to rotate with a satisfying mechanical clunk.
 The jar dropped into the retrieval slot.